storvik/nix-config/docs/hm-options.md

 *Type:*
-one of “none”, “gnome”, “hyprland”, “retroarch”
+one of “none”, “gnome”, “hyprland”